spike-js/rfcs/architecture/data-graph.md

 # Spike Data Graph

-This outlines one way of approach the data graph in Spike, using Reshape's AST and `code` node to do so.
+This outlines one way of approaching the data graph in Spike, using Javasscript proxies to track the real time access to data.

 ## Scope